abutheone/Adam-Riezqie/LabWork-1/readme.md

         msfadmin
         user
       ```
-      > We execute the script and filter the output to extract lines containing username:.
-Then, we strip the username: prefix and save the resulting usernames to a file named list.username.txt.
+      > Here I execute the script and filter the output to extract lines containing username:.
+Then, I strip the username: prefix and save the resulting usernames to a file named list.username.txt.

+      **Potential usernames for brute force attacks:**
+         ```
+            root
+            ftp
+            postgres
+            mysql
+            tomcat55
+            proftpd
+            msfadmin
+            user
+         ```

+---

+### Task 2: Perform Brute Force Attacks
+#### 2.1: FTP, TELNET, and SSH